AICogEngineer/JBFC_Group2/docs/plan.md

 We will start experimenting with batching normalization.
 Any other experiments will have their own branch, such as changing batch sizes, activation functions, or regularization.

 We will need to normalize the data in the range of their RGB values from (0-255) to the continuous range of 0 - 1 using (rgbvalue - 0) / (255 - 0).
-We will also need to add in data augmentation by applying image transformations (flipping, rotating, etc).
+Since the dataset is highly imbalanced with many classes of varying sizes, we will also need to add in data augmentation by applying image transformations (flipping, rotating, etc).
 This will help us create a larger dataset to train off of, since the data we have per category is small.
+We will also try to add class weights as well.

 We may also use Keras Tuner later for hypertuning, and some caching to make the training process faster.